Orders for the 2021 Board of Review Training are now closed.

 Find the Training You Need

-Each video comes with information materials, including the exam and affidavit that must be filed with the clerk to meet the certified training required by Wisconsin law.
-Only one video training course is required, but you may choose to use both.
+The 2021 BOR video training provides instruction on How to Conduct a Board of Review Hearing.
+Each video order comes with informative materials, including the exam and affidavit that must be filed with the clerk to meet the certified training required by Wisconsin law.

-Because each course contains updated and revised content, BOR videos or materials dated prior to 2019 may not be used to meet the 2020 Board of Review training requirement.
-Materials have been revised and updated for 2020, but you may use a 2019 video, and copy the exam and affidavit to fill in.
+Because each course contains updated and revised content, BOR videos or materials dated before 2021 may not be used to meet the 2021 Board of Review training requirement.

-On taxpayer appeals, the Board of Review takes testimony and evidence and make decisions similar to judges.
-In this video course you will see a hearing appealing the valuation of a tavern/residence.
-You will see how to call a case, swear in witnesses, address member recusal requests and tips on handling an “over-active witness”.
+On taxpayer appeals, the Board of Review takes testimony and evidence and makes decisions similar to judges.
+In this video course, you will see a hearing appealing the valuation of a tavern/residence.
+You will see how to call a case, swear in witnesses, address member recusal requests, and tips on handling an “over-active witness”.
 Overall, you learn how to conduct a fair and legal hearing and make a decision.

-After viewing the DVD and completing the written materials, complete the affidavit from the materials.
+After viewing the video and completing the written materials, complete the affidavit from the materials.
 Complete the exam (answers will be given during the program) and attach the exam to the affidavit.
 Your affidavit and completed test will be filed with the municipal clerk.
-Next, have your municipal clerk file an affidavit online with the Department of Revenue indicating that you have completed the training.
+Next, have your municipal clerk file a PA-107 Board of Review Training Affidavit online with the Department of Revenue indicating that you have completed the training.
 Instructions for online filing are in the materials.